rackerlabs/technical-blog/content/blog/2022/2022-06-28-migrate-data-from-mdf-file-to-ndf-file-in-same-file-group/index.md

 ogDescription: "Migrate data from mdf file to ndf file in same file group"
 slug: "migrate-data-from-mdf-file-to-ndf-file-in-same-file-group"
 ---

-**Problem:** Database integrity job was failing due to IOPS issue for TestDB database which is more than 2 TB in size.
-Due to large file size, it is becoming difficult to manage the database.
+### Introduction

+This blog discusses the various steps that can be taken to migrate data from an mdf file to an ndf file within the same file group.

 <!--more-->

+**Problem:** A Database integrity job was failing due to IOPS issue for TestDB database which is more than 2 TB in size.
+Due to large file size, it was becoming difficult to manage the database.

 **Approach:** To troubleshoot this, we decided to split the data between 2 data files.
-So current state of the drive space and data file is as below:
+So, the current state of the drive space and data file was as below:

 <img src=Picture1.png title="" alt="">
 <img src=Picture2.png title="" alt=""

 Our data file is hosted in N:\ drive and we will be creating another file in the same location.
-Our approach is to start the data transfer by using emptyfile command and the manually stop the query in between in order to forcefully stop the data movement.
-Please note that manually stopping the query in between will not have any impact on the database (integrity/consistency).
+Our approach is to start the data transfer by using the *emptyfile* command and the manually stop the query in between, in order to forcefully stop the data movement.
+**NOTE:** Manually stopping the query in between will not have any impact on the database (integrity/consistency).
 Then we will shrink the mdf file to reclaim the free space.

-**Solution**: Follow below steps to split the data between multiple SQL Server data files.
+**Solution**: Follow the below steps to split the data between multiple SQL Server data files.
 First, we need to add a secondary data file in which we will be inserting out data.
 It will be added as ndf (next data file).
-Run below script to add additional data file on TestDB database
+Run the below script to add additional data file on TestDB database

 {{< highlight sql >}}
 USE [master]